To apply for one of our Gold Bond guaranteed places please CLICK HERE to complete the online form to register your interest.

-Whether you have been one of our previous supporters, or Trauma Care is new to you, I would like to invite you, as a member of the trauma community to consider joining us for our 2019 Conference to be held at Yarnfield Park near Stafford from Sunday 3rd to Wednesday 6th March 2019.
+Whether you have been one of our previous supporters, or Trauma Care is new to you, I would like to invite you, as a member of the Trauma community to consider joining us for our 2020 Conference.
+The Conference will be held at Yarnfield Park near Stafford, from Sunday 8th to Wednesday 11th March 2020.

 Trauma Care is a multidisciplinary organisation and a registered charity devoted to improving the care of the injured across the UK.
 Truly multidisciplinary, our members include doctors, paramedics, nurses, and the complete range of therapists involved in returning patients to normal (or near normal) life.
 We also attract managers and those responsible for clinical and operational policy across the new trauma networks,